raphael-proust/OGL-SRD5/pages/13.treasure/default.md

 ***Giant's Bane (Requires Attunement)***.
 You must be wearing a *belt of giant strength* (any variety) and *gauntlets of ogre power* to attune to this weapon.
 The attunement ends if you take off either of those items.
 While you are attuned to this weapon and holding it, your Strength score increases by 4 and can exceed 20, but not 30.
 When you roll a 20 on an attack roll made with this weapon against a giant, the giant must succeed on a DC 17 Constitution saving throw or die.

 The hammer also has 5 charges.
-While attuned to it, you can expend 1 charge and make a ranged weapon attack with the hammer, hurling it as if it had the thrown property with a normal range of 20 feet and a long range of 60 feet.
-If the attack hits, the hammer unleashes a thunderclap audible out to 300 feet.
-The target and every creature within 30 feet of it must succeed on a DC 17 Constitution saving throw or be stunned until the end of your next turn.
+While attuned to it, you can expend 1 charge and make a ranged weapon attack with the hammer, hurling it as if it had the thrown property with a normal range of 6.0m and a long range of 18.0m.
+If the attack hits, the hammer unleashes a thunderclap audible out to 90.0m.
+The target and every creature within 9.0m of it must succeed on a DC 17 Constitution saving throw or be stunned until the end of your next turn.
 The hammer regains 1d4 + 1 expended charges daily at dawn.

 ### Handy Haversack

 *Wondrous item, rare*

 This backpack has a central pouch and two side pouches, each of which is an extradimensional space.
-Each side pouch can hold up to 20 pounds of material, not exceeding a volume of 2 cubic feet.
-The large central pouch can hold up to 8 cubic feet or 80 pounds of material.
-The backpack always weighs 5 pounds, regardless of its contents.
+Each side pouch can hold up to 10.0kg of material, not exceeding a volume of 60.0L.
+The large central pouch can hold up to 240.0L or 40.0kg of material.
+The backpack always weighs 2.5kg, regardless of its contents.

 Placing an object in the haversack follows the normal rules for interacting with objects.
 Retrieving an item from the haversack requires you to use an action.
 When you reach into the haversack for a specific item, the item is always magically on top.

 The haversack has a few limitations.
 If it is overloaded, or if a sharp object pierces it or tears it, the haversack ruptures and is destroyed.
 If the haversack is destroyed, its contents are lost forever, although an artifact always turns up again somewhere.
 If the haversack is turned inside out, its contents spill forth, unharmed, and the haversack must be put right before it can be used again.
 If a breathing creature is placed within the haversack, the creature can survive for up to 10 minutes, after which time it begins to suffocate.

 Placing the haversack inside an extradimensional space created by a *bag of holding*, *portable hole*, or similar item instantly destroys both items and opens a gate to the Astral Plane.
 The gate originates where the one item was placed inside the other.
-Any creature within 10 feet of the gate is sucked through it and deposited in a random location on the Astral Plane.
+Any creature within 3.0m of the gate is sucked through it and deposited in a random location on the Astral Plane.
 The gate then closes.
 The gate is one-way only and can't be reopened.

 ### Hat of Disguise